 Making a presentable, informative document takes a lot of care and focus.
-Creating a professional document like this should be done in tip-top shape.
+Creating a professional report like this should be done in tip-top shape.
 Any mistake will bring confusion between the sender and the receiver.
 You do not want to leave the wrong impression.
 Thus, it is very crucial to follow these steps to get your report cards right.

 Just like any report document, it needs to report on something, and knowing what to show is the first step.
 There are many details to show, but carefully select the noteworthy items to present.
 The best way is always to reflect the purpose of the card.
 Whether the card is for sales, grades, performance tasks, etc., thinking about its goal is essential.
-Business or sales reports are similar.

 Do take note that this document needs to be understandable and what better way to make it than by strategically organizing the details.
 The sequence, category, placement, and division of information must be spot on so that you will not create any confusion coming from your intended receivers.
-This document is a result of a thorough analysis and not just some hodgepodge.
+This report is a result of a thorough analysis and not just some hodgepodge.

 Are these students the recipients of the report card?
 Are they in elementary or in middle school?
 Will you be giving it to their parents?
 Will you be giving it to an employee or a co-worker?
 These are some of the questions you need to ask.
 Asking these prepare what to think about — especially in crafting the layout and the content of the report card.
 You can even personalize the cards if you know who the recipients are.
 One best way to get to know who you are giving the cards to is through a quick survey using interview forms.

 When you know that you are doing it for a school or business, then the choice of layouts also affects the style of the visual presentation.
 Will it be highly formal?
-Will it be bubbly and friendly?
+Will it be friendly?
 Again, get the previous steps right to have a direction as to how you are going to design the report card.
 Usually, these cards have tables in them; then it is better to be creative as to how they would look like and at the same time, not compromising the organization of the details.